qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

    single:spatial bookmarks;see bookmarks

 Spatial Bookmarks allow you to "bookmark" a geographic location and return to it later.
-Bookmarks are saved on the computer, meaning that they are available from any project in the same computer.
+By default, bookmarks are saved on the computer, meaning that they are available from any project in the same computer.
+If you wish to store the bookmark in the project file (*.qgs) then you can do this by selecting the "in project" checkbox.

 Creating a Bookmark
 -------------------